Creating a simple dashboard

 Dashboard in the top menu, and use the floppy icon (on the top right list of icons) to select the

 Git dashboard.
-Get some popcorn, now you should be able of playing with the dashboard.
+Get some popcorn, now you should be able to play with the dashboard.

 In this section you have learned to produce a simple dashboard, using Perceval and GrimoireELK, with the data stored in ElasticSearch, and the dashboard itself in Kibana.
 It only has information for git repositories, but with a similar procedure, you can produce dashboards for other data sources.